Split-n-Chain: Privacy-Preserving Multi-Node Split Learning with Blockchain-Based Auditability: Split-n-Chain : Our Proposed Solution

-\item \emph{Backward pass}: After the terminal node computes the gradient, it performs optimization of its layers using the gradient.
-It then creates (and signs) a transaction containing information shown in Table~\ref{table:gradient-transaction-info-table} and broadcasts the transaction to all the workers in the blockchain.
 The terminal node computes the gradient till the initial layer of split neural network it holds and sends the gradient to the previous node in the computation chain.
 The previous node takes the gradient value, performs weight optimization, and finds the gradient till the initial layer of the split neural network it holds.
 It creates and signs a transaction similar to that done by the terminal node, and broadcasts it to all the workers in the blockchain.
 It also sends the gradient to the previous node.
 This continues until a gradient is received by the data-source node.
 Using this gradient value the data-source node performs weight optimization and finds the gradient till the initial layer of the split neural network it holds.
 It then creates and signs transaction and broadcasts them to all the workers in the blockchain.

 \end{itemize} Forward and backward passes are performed \emph{epoch} numbers of times for each data point from each of the data-source nodes.
 Once we have a trained \textsf{Split-n-Chain}, we can use it to perform inference over the model.
 The DLaaS owner can perform validation of the model using some validation data. \end{itemize}